About Me

 Skills

-• Design Capture: Mentor Graphics proficiency (Xpedition design capture flow, HyperLynx SI/PI modeling, library management), KiCAD competency (design capture and library management)
+• Design Capture: Altium Designer proficiency (schematic, layout, rules, constraint manager, DRC, part management, Draftsman, and Altium 365), Mentor Graphics proficiency (Xpedition design capture flow, HyperLynx SI/PI modeling, library management), KiCAD competency (design capture and library management), HFSS (EMag FEM) and FEKO (antenna design) familiarity.

-• Programming Languages: Python proficiency, C/C++ and Java familiarity
+• Programming Languages: Python proficiency, Embedded C competency, Rust familiarity.

-• Version Control: Git, GitHub, and GitLab competency
+• Version Control: Git, GitHub, GitLab, and SVN competency.

-• Other Skills: Linux, Jira, MATLAB, SAP ECC, Rockwell Software (Studio 5000, RSLinx, FactoryTalk)
+• Other Skills: LTSpice, Linux, CATIA V5/V6, 3DExperience, MATLAB/Octave, SAP ECC, Rockwell Software (Studio 5000, RSLinx, FactoryTalk), CMake, Ansible, Mbed OS, Bash, Jira, GitHub Actions

 Education